Trade Ideas Review – The Future of Stock Scanning

 The headlines below paint the picture.
 Whether we like it or not, A.I. has become a major player and valuable tool to the many who utilize it.
 Furthermore, financial institutions, hedge funds even major companies in automotive, tech, and even social media are investing billions (with a “B”) in the power of artificial intelligence.

 Many believe a “revolution” is coming involving artificial intelligence.
 Not sure if that means a Matrix-style takeover, or…?
 Though I can’t speak on that, I will say that as a knowledgeable trader of the markets, I am genuinely impressed with A.I. technology as a tool for financial trading.

 From alert windows that find stocks with institutional grade buy/sell pressure, to social media combing and the “statistically perfect” artificial intelligence computer named “Holly” that you can trade along side, Trade Ideas has a little something for every style of trader.

-If you have questions beyond what has been covered in this Trade Ideas Review, they hold a weekly webinar with product demo/Q&A that is free and open to the public.
+If you have questions beyond what has been covered in this Trade Ideas Review, they have a Free Live Trading Room that is free and open to the public.
 I highly suggest you register.